 Some practical ways that primary healthcare professionals can help their patients or clients to improve their confidence regarding exercise may include:

 - Offering information, training, guidance or referring to an Accredited Exercise Physiologist

 - Explaining to the person that other people, similar to them, have achieved successful results through exercise e.g. patients with chronic conditions.
 An explanation of the small steps that the person took may also help.

 - Offering verbal support to the patient or client

 - Assisting the patient or client to improve their physical or emotional state before attempting exercise.
 For example, helping them overcome any anxiety they may have about exercise participation.

 Next time you intend to participate in a new health behaviour, such as exercise, or are talking with a patient or client about exercise, consider the power of self-confidence in assisting them to achieve successful outcomes.

-For more information and tools about encouraging exercise participation visit the Exercise Is Medicine Australia Website.
+For more information and tools about encouraging exercise participation visit the ‘healthcare providers‘ section of the EIM Australia website.